yuweijun/blog/_posts/2012-10-26-java-c3p0-configuration-properties.md

 numHelperThreads
 Default: 3
 c3p0 is very asynchronous.
 Slow JDBC operations are generally performed by helper threads that don't hold contended locks.
 Spreading these operations over multiple threads can significantly improve performance by allowing multiple operations to be performed simultaneously.
-Does Not Support Per-User Overrides.

 overrideDefaultUser
 Default: null
 Forces the username that should by PooledDataSources when a user calls the default getConnection() method.
 This is primarily useful when applications are pooling Connections from a non-c3p0 unpooled DataSource.
 Applications that use ComboPooledDataSource, or that wrap any c3p0-implemented unpooled DataSource can use the simple user property.
-Does Not Support Per-User Overrides.

 overrideDefaultPassword
 Default: null
 Forces the password that should by PooledDataSources when a user calls the default getConnection() method.
 This is primarily useful when applications are pooling Connections from a non-c3p0 unpooled DataSource.
 Applications that use ComboPooledDataSource, or that wrap any c3p0-implemented unpooled DataSource can use the simple password property.
-Does Not Support Per-User Overrides.

 password
 Default: null
 For applications using ComboPooledDataSource or any c3p0-implemented unpooled DataSources — DriverManagerDataSource or the DataSource returned by DataSources.unpooledDataSource( ... ) — defines the password that will be used for the DataSource's default getConnection() method.
-Does Not Support Per-User Overrides.

 preferredTestQuery
 Default: null